seanreed1111/sql-recipes/recipes.md

 |   22 |    1 |
 |   23 |    1 |
 +------+-------+
-Here, the SUMmary category is hour of the day.
-However, the SUMmary is “incomplete” in the sense that it includes entries only for those hours of the day represented in the mail table.
-To produce a SUMmary that includes all hours of the day, even those during which no messages were sent, create a reference table that lists each category (that is, each hour):
+Here, the summary category is hour of the day.
+However, the summary is “incomplete” in the sense that it includes entries only for those hours of the day represented in the mail table.
+To produce a summary that includes all hours of the day, even those during which no messages were sent, create a reference table that lists each category (that is, each hour):
 CREATE TABLE ref (h INT);
 INSERT INTO ref (h) VALUES(0),(1),(2),(3),(4),(5),(6),(7),(8),(9),(10),(11),